chrisnoonan98675/site/xl-release/how-to/perform-blue-green-deployments.markdown

 After the deployment is running and is fully tested, you can make the switch.

-* **Change load balancer**.
+* **Reconfigure load balancer**.
 You must manually execute this step and mark this task as done in XL Release before the process continues.
 At a later time you can replace it with an automated integration.

 * **Update registry with live environment**.
 Remember which environment is currently live to know the next time you will run this template.